 What Is Asahikawa Style Ramen?

 There are a couple things that make the ramen here unique.
 The broth is usually quite oily, with there being a layer of oil on top.
 Traditionally, this was a way to trap heat inside the bowl.
-Perfect for those cold Hokkaido winters!
+Perfect for those cold Hokkaido winters (my ramen guide has lots of Hokkaido specials)!

 Pork is usually the base for the broth, probably because there is a large pork farming community outside Asahikawa.
 Combine with chicken carcasses or fish to deepen the flavors before adding the soy sauce.